joefallon/KissMVC/README.md

 After the `execute()` function has completed execution, the `renderLayout()` method is called.
 The `renderLayout()` method loads the layout.

-Once the is loaded, the layout will call `renderView()` on the presenter to load the view that is specific to that page.
+Once the is loaded, the layout will call `renderView()` on the Controller to load the view that is specific to that page.

-Views should have a one-to-one correspondence with the presenters.
-Models should also have a one-to-one correspondence with the presenters.
-There are four type of classes that models interact with besides presenters.
+Views should have a one-to-one correspondence with the Controllers.
+Models should also have a one-to-one correspondence with the Controllers.
+There are four type of classes that models interact with besides Controllers.
 The first type are the domain objects.
 Domain objects are classes containing business logic that is shared among many models and other domain objects.
 The second are the entities.
 Entities are objects that represent a row of a table in a database (e.g. post).
 The third are the table